|Taya Lazootin, President|

 Dr. Mark Laska is the Founder and President of Great Ecology, a San Diego-based ecological consulting firm focused on the restoration, planning, and design of urban and natural environments through sustainable solutions.
 Established in 2001, Great Ecology also has offices in New York and Colorado.
 Dr. Laska is also the founder of Tellurium Partners a habitat mitigation banking company operating throughout the US.

 Dr. Laska has more than 25 years of experience working as an ecologist, focusing on wetland and habitat restoration, habitat and species assessments, ecological planning and design, and Natural Resource Damage (NRD) Assessments and Planning.
 He also serves on the board of the National Mitigation Banking Association, I Love a Clean San Diego, and Scripps Hospital Citizens Advisory Committee.
 Dr. Laska holds a PhD in Ecology from Rutgers University, a MS from Fordham University, and a BS from the University of Colorado.
+(Return to top)

 President, Responsible Solutions, LLC

 Lani Lutar is president of Responsible Solutions, LLC, a public affairs firm specializing in coalition building, government relations and community engagement.
 She has more than a decade of experience in strategic marketing, public policy analysis, business development and media relations.
 Lani serves as Special Advisor for the Equinox Center, providing support in the areas of public policy research and advocacy, development and special projects.
 She earned a Master of Pacific International Affairs degree from the University of California, San Diego and graduated magna cum laude from San Diego State University with a BA in Psychology.
 (Return to top)